Brigham Young: LDS Church service

 During his time in Nauvoo, Joseph Smith introduced the doctrine of plural marriage among church leaders.
 Young performed the sealing ordinances for two of Joseph Smith's plural wives in early 1842.
 Young proposed marriage to Martha Brotherton, who was seventeen years old at the time and had recently immigrated from Manchester, England.
-Brotherton signed an affidavit saying that she had been locked in Smith's office for two days while Young and others tried to convince her to accept polygamy.
+Brotherton signed an affidavit saying that she had been pressured by Young and then Smith to accept polygamy.
 The affidavit was created at John C. Bennett's request, after his excommunication and in conjunction with his distribution of false information combined with true information about the church's practice of polygamy.
 Brigham Young and William Smith discredited Brotherton's character, and Brotherton herself did not associate with the church afterwards.
 Young campaigned against Bennett's allegations that Joseph Smith practiced "spiritual wifery"; Young knew of Smith's hidden practice of polygamy.
 He also helped to convince Hyrum to accept polygamy.

 Young married Lucy Ann Decker in June 1842, making her his first plural wife.
 Young knew her father, Isaac Decker, in New York.
 Lucy was still married to William Seeley when Young married her.
 Young supported her and her two children while they lived in their own home in Nauvoo.
 Lucy and Young had seven children together.
 Young was one of the first men in Nauvoo to practice polygamy, and he married more women than any other polygamist while in Nauvoo.
 While in Nauvoo, he married Clarissa Decker, Clarissa Ross, Emily Dow Partidge, Louisa Beaman, Margaret Maria Alley, Emmeline Free, Margaret Piece, and Zina Diantha Huntington.
 These wives bore him children after they moved to Utah.
-He also married in Nauvoo, but did not have children with: Augusta Adams Cobb, Susannah Snively, Eliza Bowker, Ellen A. Rockwood, and Namah K. J. Carter.
+He also married in Nauvoo, but did not have children with Augusta Adams Cobb, Susannah Snively, Eliza Bowker, Ellen A. Rockwood, and Namah K. J. Carter.
 Eight of Young's plural marriages in Nauvoo were to Joseph Smith's widows.

-Young travelled east with Wilford Woodruff and George A. Smith from July to October 1843 on a mission to raise funds for the Nauvoo temple and its guesthouse.
+Young traveled east with Wilford Woodruff and George A. Smith from July to October 1843 on a mission to raise funds for the Nauvoo temple and its guesthouse.
 Young's six-year-old daughter Mary Ann died while he was on this mission.
 On November 22, 1843, Young and his wife Mary Ann received the second anointing, a ritual that assured them that their salvation and exaltation would occur.
 In March 1844, Brigham Young was an inaugural member of the Council of Fifty, which later organized the Mormon exodus from Nauvoo.